 - Cut salmon into 4 equal pieces approx 4 ounces, each.

-- For marinate mix 1 tbsp olive oil, salt, pepper, dill, mayo, green onion.
+- For marinate mix 1 tablespoon olive oil, salt, pepper, dill, mayo, green onion.

 - Coat both sides of salmon leaving skin side up and marinate over night.

-- Toss with 1 tbsp of olive oil, salt and pepper.
+- Toss with 1 tablespoon of olive oil, salt and pepper.

 - Preheat cast grilling pan.